nazmulidris/developerlife.com/_posts/2019-10-20-idea-plugin-example-intro.md

 date: 2020-11-21 05:19:43+00:00
 excerpt: |
-  Introduction to creating plugins using JetBrains Plugin SDK covering these topics: PicoContainer, Services, plugin.xml, actions, extension points, extensions, testing, and the intellij-plugin-verifier
+  Introduction to creating plugins using JetBrains Plugin SDK covering these topics: PicoContainer, Services, plugin.xml, actions, extension points, extensions, testing, and the intellij-plugin-verifier.
+  This is a companion of the Advanced guide to creating IntelliJ IDEA plugins.
 layout: post
 title: "Introduction to creating IntelliJ IDEA plugins"
 categories: